alxp12/golangcode-site/content/posts/2015-08-03-write-data-to-a-csv-file.md

 Line2,golangcode.com
 ```

-This process is possible through two packages, `os` and `encoding/csv` - one which handles the file interactions the other which converts the data sturcture into csv format.
+This process is possible through two packages, `os` and `encoding/csv` - one which handles the file interactions the other which converts the data structure into csv format.

  [1]: http://golangcode.com/writing-to-file/